rujutashinde/podman-desktop/website/blog/2025-12-22-podman-desktop-journey.md

 September was a milestone month!

 - The Podman Desktop community celebrated[ **3 million downloads**](https://podman-desktop.io/blog/3-million) 🎉
-- The new [**Apple Container Extension**](https://podman-desktop.io/blog/apple-container-extension) expanded support for macOS (Apple Silicon), enabling better container visibility, management, and logs directly from the UI.
+- The new [**Apple Container Extension**](https://podman-desktop.io/blog/apple-container-extension) was added to the extension catalog, bringing native Apple [`container`](https://github.com/apple/container) support to Podman Desktop.

 A month to remember - platform expansion, stability improvements, and community celebration all at once.